Sati (practice): Ambivalence of Mughal rulers

+Descriptions by Westerners

 The memoirs of European merchants and travelers, as well the colonial era Christian missionaries of British India described Sati practices under Mughal rulers.
 Ralph Fitch noted in 1591:

 When the husband died his wife is burned with him, if she be alive, if she will not, her head is shaven, and then is never any account made of her after.

 François Bernier (1620–1688) gave the following description:

 At Lahor I saw a most beautiful young widow sacrificed, who could not, I think, have been more than twelve years of age.
 The poor little creature appeared more dead than alive when she approached the dreadful pit: the agony of her mind cannot be described; she trembled and wept bitterly; but three or four of the Brahmens, assisted by an old woman who held her under the arm, forced the unwilling victim toward the fatal spot, seated her on the wood, tied her hands and feet, lest she should run away, and in that situation the innocent creature was burnt alive.

 The Spanish missionary Domingo Navarrete wrote in 1670 of different styles of Sati during Aurangzeb's time.